solutious/stella/README.md

 There are a few known limitations:

-* *SHOW-STOPPER*: An upper limit of around 200-300 concurrent virtual HTTP clients.
+* *POSSIBLE SHOW-STOPPER*: An upper limit of around 200-300 concurrent virtual HTTP clients.
 There is a threading issue in the HTTPClient library which appears under high load.
-* *SHOW-STOPPER (for some)*: No support for browser or UI based tests (a la Watir or Selenium).
+* *POSSIBLE SHOW-STOPPER*: No support for browser or UI based tests (a la Watir or Selenium).
 If this is a show stopper for you, check out [WatirGrid](http://github.com/90kts/watirgrid)
 * *ANNOYING*: File uploads do not work with some HTTP servers (WEBrick)
 * *ANNOYING*: Lack of documentation (see examples/ directory)
 * *ANNOYING*: Reporting is limited to log files and command-line output.
 You need to make your own graphs.